 Image credit: Middle Rio Grande Conservancy District

-Minimum Height Requirement for a Broad Crested Weir
+Minimum Height Requirement for a Critical Flow Broad Crested Weir

 The water velocity will increase whenever the flow in an open channel passes over an obstruction like a broad crested weir, because of the decrease in cross-sectional flow area.
 Within limits, the higher the obstruction, the greater the water velocity will be going over the obstruction.
 If the approach flow is subcritical, then the flow over a broad crested weir will become critical at some particular weir height.
 That height needed to give critical flow over the weir crest can be calculated using some basic hydraulics equations, Using the terminology in the broad crested weir figure above, along with B for the width of the channel, the energy equation becomes: